 - Don't have more than one sexual relationship at a time.
 Your risk for an STI increases if you have several sex partners.

-For more information, see the topic Safe Sex.
+For more information, see the topic Safer Sex.

-Condom use reduces the risk of spreading or becoming infected with an STI, including genital herpes.
-Condoms must be in place before beginning any sexual contact.
-Use condoms with a new partner until you are certain he or she does not have an STI.
-You can use either male or female condoms.
+Condoms must be in place before the start of sexual contact.
+Use condoms with a new partner until you are certain that he or she doesn't have an STI.
+You can use either male condoms or female condoms.

-A woman who gets genital herpes while she is pregnant is at risk of passing the infection to her baby during delivery.
-A newborn can become seriously ill if infected with the herpes simplex virus.
-For this reason it is very important to prevent genital herpes infection during pregnancy.
+A woman who gets genital herpes while she is pregnant could pass the infection to her baby during delivery.
+Herpes can make newborns seriously ill.

 - Tell your doctor if you have been exposed to genital herpes or have had an outbreak in the past.

-- Let your doctor know if you are currently having an outbreak of genital herpes, especially if it is during the last part of your pregnancy.
+- Let your doctor know if you are currently having an outbreak, especially if you are in the last part of your pregnancy.

 - Avoid unsafe sex.
-Genital herpes infection is often transmitted by people who do not know they are infected and do not have symptoms.
+Herpes is often transmitted by people who don't know they are infected and don't have symptoms.
 Use condoms.

 If you are having a genital herpes outbreak, wash your hands after using the bathroom or having any contact with blisters or sores.
 This is especially important for people who are caring for babies.